libp2p/docs/content/concepts/address-discovery-and-advertisement.md

   Any peer that then wants to talk to us can do so via the relay server.

 - There are three parts to this:
-    - Discovering we are completely NATT’d and thus NOT dialable at all using AutoNAT.
+    - Discovering we are completely NATT’d and thus NOT dialable at all using `AutoNAT`.

-    - Discovering Relay Servers we can connect to and building relay addresses by using AutoRelay.
+    - Discovering Relay Servers we can connect to and building relay addresses by using `AutoRelay`.

-    - Creating long lived connections with the Relay server and advertising relay addresses in AutoRelay.
+    - Creating long lived connections with the Relay server and advertising relay addresses in `AutoRelay`.

     #### AutoNAT: Discovering we are NOT dialable/NATT’d
     - To discover that we are NOT dialable, we use a component called [AutoNAT][autonat_repo].